kcotrinam/telegram_bot_capstone/README.md

 ## 📝 Setup

 - Open the terminal.
-- Install dependencies using: `bundler install`
+- Install dependencies using: `bundle install`
 - Run the program using: `ruby bin/main.rb`
 - Stop the program with: `"Ctrl + C" (windows and Linux) or "Command + C" (Apple)`

-## 📝 How to use the bot'?'
+## 📝 How to use the bot?

+- Download Telegram or enter to https://web.telegram.org/#/login

+- Sign in Telegram

 - When the program is running go to telegram.

 - Search for: @chuckjokebot

-- click on start
+- Click on start

 - Follow instructions